Cambodian psychiatrist helping genocide survivors wins 'Asia's Nobel Prize'

 French environmental activist and filmmaker Gary Bencheghib, 27, was given the award for his efforts to clean up Indonesia's polluted waterways.

-Filipino doctor Bernadette Madrid, 64, got the award for setting up child protection centres across the Philippines to help domestic abuse victims.
+Filipino doctor Bernadette Madrid, 64, also received the award for setting up child protection centres across the Philippines to help domestic abuse victims.

-Japanese opthalmologist Tadashi Hattori, 58, was honoured for providing free eye surgeries in Vietnam, where such specialists and facilities are limited.
+And Japanese ophthalmologist Tadashi Hattori, 58, was honoured for providing free eye surgeries in Vietnam, where such specialists and facilities are limited.

 His generosity, the Magsaysay Award foundation said, was "the embodiment of individual social responsibility".